SONGBIRD RISING CORE VALUES

 WHERE WE ARE FROM

-// Established in 2010, the summer string camp has grown from only 8 students, taught from our home in Hyde Park, Austin TX, to camps for 24 students running twice a year out of the beautiful Trinity United Methodist Church.
+// Established in 2010, the summer string camp has grown from only 8 students, taught from our home in Hyde Park, Austin TX, to an extended curriculum including many camps, and classes.
 Mrs Laura's violin studio has been changing too and now includes a comprehensive curriculum of private violin lessons supported by group lessons and twice yearly studio recitals.

-// Mrs Laura is committed to guiding the school and its students towards their ideals and potential with our core values as the foundation.
+// Songbird Rising is committed to guiding the school and its students towards their ideals and potential with our core values as the foundation.